Make-School-Courses/Syllabus-Template/Assignments/Sample_Project.md

 ## Project requirements

-Descirbe the requirements of this assignment.
+Describe the requirements of this assignment.

 ### Deliverable